louis-heraut/dataverseuR/README.md

 Below is a list of all the possible API actions.<br>

 #### For general API actions
-- `search_datasets` to perform a search on dataverse
+- `search_datasets` to perform a search on dataverse like
 ``` R
 # Find all the published dataset that contain the word climate in their title
 datasets = search_datasets(query="title:'climate'",